 In numerous meetings, the members of the sodium chlorate cartel fixed prices and monitored their implementation, allocated customers as well as market shares and exchanged commercially sensitive information.
-The cartelists pursued an overall strategy of artificially stabilising the sodium chlorate market.
+The cartelists pursued a strategy of artificially stabilising the sodium chlorate market.
 Their ultimate aim was, according to the Commission, ‘to coordinate the pricing policy towards the customers and thereby to maximise the margins’.

 Three groups of companies acknowledged their participation in the sodium chlorate cartel and cooperated with the Commission under its leniency programme.
 The Commission imposed fines of more than EUR 79 million on all groups of companies.

 The proceedings continue against the sole remaining defendant Kemira Chemicals and are currently pending before the Amsterdam Court of Appeal.